 The beautiful paved and landscaped Garden is a totally private and secluded space which is a hidden treasure in the heart of the City of London.

-The Garden offers a unique setting for corporate and private barbeques, standing receptions and summer parties.
+The Garden offers a unique setting for corporate and private barbecues, standing receptions and summer parties.
 It is also an excellent backdrop for those all-important wedding photographs and cocktails prior to the wedding breakfast.
-Live music and entertainment are permitted in the Garden.
+Live music and entertainment are also permitted in the Garden.

 Connected by a decorative wrought iron staircase to the Court Room but with easy access to the Main Hall and Stock Room, the Garden is available to all clients who are hiring the Hall.
 The Garden is dominated by an enormous plane tree which marks the spot where heretical books, condemned by the ecclesiastical authorities, were burnt in the Tudor times.